cotes2020/jekyll-theme-chirpy/_posts/51AI/LLM/2023-04-24-LLM_Security.md

 connecting to external data sources and applications.

-- Your application must manage the passing of user input to the LLM and the return of completions.
+- the application must manage the passing of user input to the LLM and the return of completions.

   - often done through some type of orchestration library.